Navigating the Changing Business Landscape with Technology and Human Connection

 Onboarding

-The successful ramp-up of the SDR and the overall execution of the campaign comes down to the effectiveness of their training.
+The successful ramp-up of the SDR and the overall execution of the campaign come down to the effectiveness of their training.
 During this part, the SDR needs to master the value proposition of the campaign’s product/solution, the overall messaging of the company, and the industry/buyer personas that they’re engaging.

 The onboarding process takes some time as an SDR will require these valuable skills & knowledge to be fully productive:

 If you’re expecting growth, this team will likely add new members to accommodate your expansion.
-As such, the onboarding process must be systematized in order to quickly and efficiently get new people performing in your outreach team.
+As such, the onboarding process must be systematized to quickly and efficiently get new people performing in your outreach team.

 Defining The Process

 Once you’ve determined the overall strategy for the campaign, now it’s time to develop a model of outreach that your reps can follow.
-This includes the methods of outreach, tools to be used, timing/cadence and a model for how you keep track of outreach stages from Identification -> Connection -> Engagement -> Discovery -> Qualification -> Arranged Next Steps.
+This includes the methods of outreach, tools to be used, timing/cadence, and a model for how you keep track of outreach stages from Identification -> Connection -> Engagement -> Discovery -> Qualification -> Arranged Next Steps.

 If you’re in a similar position as us, defining the process of outreach should be treated as a scientific approach.
-The Outreach Model should be a repeatable method which will make for more accurate tracking of performance, will better accommodate the growth of your internal team as more reps come aboard, and will scale more easily when you want to turn up the volume of your outreach.
+The Outreach Model should be a repeatable method that will make for more accurate tracking of performance, will better accommodate the growth of your internal team as more reps come aboard, and will scale more easily when you want to turn up the volume of your outreach.
 Having a replicable process for all reps to follow is key.

 While the definitions of the stages of outreach should be inflexible, the outreach itself should allow for your SDRs to personalize and make it their own.
 The channels of communication (telephone, email, social selling) vary, as does the prospect’s level of interaction with each of these channels.
 At Infinityn International, all engagements eventually culminate with one (or several) phone calls but other sales development organizations may prefer alternative methods, depending on the industry.
 Both prospects and SDRs operate uniquely, so your model for outreach should accommodate for your reps to personalize the way that they connect with and engage with prospects.